Enoh T. Ebong

-Enoh Titilayo Ebong is a Nigerian-American attorney and trade official currently serving as the director of the United States Trade and Development Agency.
-She was made to be the permanent director of the agency, having been confirmed on March 31, 2022.
+Enoh Titilayo Ebong is a Nigerian-American attorney and trade official who served as the director of the United States Trade and Development Agency from 2022 to 2025.

 Early life and education

 Ebong was born in Nigeria.
 Ebong's father, Ime James Ebong, served as permanent secretary of the Nigeria Federal Ministry of Economic Development and Reconstruction.
 She earned a Bachelor of Arts degree from the Annenberg School for Communication at the University of Pennsylvania, a Master of Arts in history from the University of Edinburgh, and a Juris Doctor from the University of Michigan Law School.

 Career

 Ebong is a member of the Massachusetts Bar Association.
 From 1997 to 2004, she worked as a finance and business associate at Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo.
 She then joined the United States Trade and Development Agency, serving as attorney–advisor from 2004 to 2007, acting regional sub-director for Sub-Saharan Africa from 2007 to 2007, assistant general counsel from 2008 to 2010, deputy general counsel from 2010 to 2013, general counsel from 2013 to 2015, acting director in 2017, and deputy director and CFO from 2015 to 2019.
 She rejoined the USTDA as CFO and acting director at the start of the Biden administration.